|

 Growing

-Shiitake Mushrooms in an Agroforestry Practice (PDF) or
+Shiitake Mushrooms in an Agroforestry Practice (PDF)

 PRODUCING SHIITAKE MUSHROOMS: A GUIDE FOR SMALL-SCALE OUTDOOR